Return to the Newsroom

 Incorporation in the Czech Republic

-It can be incorporated under the Powers of Attorney granted to us, thus the personal presence of the directors / shareholders in the Czech Republic is not needed during the incorporation process.
+The LLC can be incorporated under Powers of Attorney granted to us, thus the personal presence of the directors / shareholders in the Czech Republic is not needed during the incorporation process.

-Documents required for the incorporation process would involve Criminal Record and the Affidavit from the executive director and an extract from the Commercial Register if the shareholder is a legal entity.
+Documents required for the establishment of the LLC would involve a clean Criminal Record and an Affidavit from the appointed executive director and an extract from the Commercial Register of the shareholder, if they are a legal entity.

-The incorporation time for an LLC are 1 to 2 weeks from the receipt of all required powers of attorney and other documents.
+The time required to set up the LLC is approx. 1 week from the receipt of all required powers of attorney and other documents.

-The fee for establishing a limited liability company is EUR 800 excl.
-VAT and additional costs, such as notary and trade license fees, amounting to approximately 450 EUR.
+The fee for establishing the LLC with us is EUR 850 excl.
+VAT and additional costs, such as notary and trade license fees, amounting to approximately EUR 450.
 Translation fees depend on the number of pages to be translated and the language.
 The fees for arranging the registered office depend on the provider.
-If the registered office is set up with Accace, the implementation fee amounts to 110 EUR (excl.
-VAT) and a monthly fee is 90 EUR (excl.
+If the registered office is set up with Accace, the implementation fee amounts to EUR 130 (excl.
+VAT) and the monthly fee is EUR 90 (excl.
 VAT).
+To set up the LLC, at least one shareholder (either a natural person or a legal entity) and at least one director are required (these can be the same person).
+If more directors are appointed, the Memorandum of Association may stipulate whether they are authorised to act independently or jointly.

 The Commercial Register in the Czech Republic is administered by the Registry Courts, and it is public, accessible at www.justice.cz.
 At the moment, the Register is available only in Czech.
-You can directly download an electronically signed extract (either a current one or a full history extract) for free.
+It is possible to directly download an electronically signed company extract (either a current one or a full history extract) for free.

 For more information about company formation in the Czech Republic, take a look at our dedicated eBook.